FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: Chronopotentiometry

 ### CP

 - __induced_current_first__
-  - Type: Current_units
+  - Type: CurrentUnits
   - Description: The first induced current
 - __induced_current_second__
-  - Type: Current_units
+  - Type: CurrentUnits
   - Description: The first induced current
 - __time_duration__
-  - Type: Time_units
+  - Type: TimeUnits
   - Description: The duration time of the induced current
 - __potential_end_value__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The potential value at the end of the measurement
 - __charge_density__
-  - Type: Charge_density_units
+  - Type: ChargeDensityUnits
   - Multiple: True
   - Description: The charge density of the measurement

 ### CA

 - __induced_potential_first__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The first induced potential
 - __induced_potential_second__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The second induced potential
 - __time_duration__
-  - Type: Time_units
+  - Type: TimeUnits
   - Description: The duration time of the induced potential
 - __current_end_value__
-  - Type: Current_units
+  - Type: CurrentUnits
   - Description: The current value at the end of the measurement

 ### CV

 Container for information regarding the CV-Setup and parameters

 - __ferrocene_reference__
   - Type: Ferrocene_reference
   - Multiple: True
   - Description: Parameters of the ferocene reference measurement
 - __halfe_wave_potential__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Multiple: True
   - Description: The half-wave potential of the measurement
 - __scan_rate__
-  - Type: Scan_rate_units
+  - Type: ScanRateUnits
   - Description: The scan rate of the measurement
 - __start_potential__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The starting value of the potential
 - __stop_potential__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The stop value of the potential
 - __potential_lower_limit__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The lower limit of the potential
 - __potential_upper_limit__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The upper limit of the potential
 - __i_pc_ox__
-  - Type: Current_units
+  - Type: CurrentUnits
   - Multiple: True
   - Description: The current at the maximum of the cathodic peak (oxidation)
 - __i_pa_red__
-  - Type: Current_units
+  - Type: CurrentUnits
   - Multiple: True
   - Description: The current at the maximum of the anodic peak (reduction)
 - __ox_potential_E_pc__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Multiple: True
   - Description: Potential at the maximum of the cathodic peak (reduction)
 - __red_potential_E_pa__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Multiple: True
   - Description: The current at the maximum of the anodic peak (oxidation)
 - __total_cycle_number__